 Philadelphia is a city of firsts.
 The first United States Capital.
 The first post office.
 The first fire company.
 And, the first Ronald McDonald House.

 That's right: four decades ago, in 1974, the dream and determination of our co-founders Dr. Audrey Evans and Jimmy Murray led to the inception of the very first Ronald McDonald House in the world, on a tree-lined street in West Philadelphia.
-Today—as we prepare to celebrate 40 years of supporting families with seriously ill children—there are more than 338 Houses in 35 countries around the world, thanks to a vision that started right here in our city of firsts.
+Today—as we look back on over 40 years of supporting families with seriously ill children—there are more than 350 Houses in 38 countries around the world, thanks to a vision that started right here in our city of firsts.

 Philadelphia continues to be a groundbreaking and innovative city and, over the years, has grown into a true mecca for children's health care, filled with world-class hospitals and doctors who draw thousands of families from throughout Pennsylvania and the world each year.
 These families come to Philadelphia for cutting-edge treatment that's not available where they live, or for specialists who understand their son or daughter’s rare and frightening condition.
 They come for the glimmer of hope that our city's hospitals provide, and the best chance for another birthday for their child.